-This method can work hand-in-hand with potty training except that you can replace normal diapers with pull-ups (so that your baby can pull their underwear up and down themselves).
-The only disadvantage, however, is that your baby will start pooping in pull-ups before he learns to use his potty.
+This method can work hand-in-hand with potty training, except that you can replace normal diapers with pull-ups (so that your baby can pull their underwear up and down themselves).
+However, the only disadvantage is that your baby will start pooping in pull-ups before he learns to use his potty.

 Tip 5: Put a potty in your toddlers’ room

-If you place a potty in your toddler’s room where they can see and easily reach it, they’d wake up to use it when they need to poop.
+If you place a potty in your toddler’s room where they can see and easily reach it, they will wake up to use it when they need to poop.

 This method can work hand in hand with the Go Commando method and helps to support potty training.